Aivita Putniņa

 Kārlis Lakševics

-Courses taught: Environmental Anthropology, Introduction to Urban Ethnography, Developmental Anthropology, Anthropology of Religion and Ritual, Social and Cultural Theories, Postmodernism and Anthropology.
+Courses taught: Environmental Anthropology, Introduction to Urban Ethnography, Development Anthropology, Anthropology of Religion and Ritual, Social and Cultural Theories, Postmodernism and Anthropology.

 Research interests: climate justice, housing and infrastructure, digital economy and data governance